 Crimes can be classified as either state crimes or federal crimes, depending on whether they violate state laws or federal laws.
 The decision on which category to pursue charges under is typically made by the prosecutor.
 Generally speaking, crimes such as assault, robbery, domestic violence, theft, and rape are considered state crimes.
 Federal crimes, on the other hand, may include computer crime, major drug trafficking, hate crimes, and money laundering, which are often handled by agencies like the FBI or IRS.

 It's common for cases to be resolved outside of court.
 A plea deal allows the defendant to admit guilt to one or more charges without having to go through the trial process.
-In fact, your criminal defense attorney Near Me Pickens, SC, and the prosecutor of your case work together to reach a mutually agreeable deal, to avoid the risks and unpredictability of a trial.
+In fact, your criminal defense attorney in Pickens, SC, and the prosecutor of your case work together to reach a mutually agreeable deal, to avoid the risks and unpredictability of a trial.
 By taking a plea deal, you may receive a reduced sentence and avoid the stress of a full-blown legal battle.

 For the average person charged with their first crime, understanding the difference between a misdemeanor crime and a felony crime can be hard to grasp.
 In simple terms, misdemeanors are usually considered petty crimes.
 They often result in fines and can involve time already served at a local county jail.
 Trials and plea deals for such offenses often move quickly due to their nature.